bateller/martinfitzpatrick.name/content/code/1d-1h-nmr-data-processing.md

 1. This block allows us to select regions of the spectra to view by filtering on the supplied ppms.

+We can use this function to look at all spectra following fourier transform:

     ppms = np.arange(0, data.shape[1])
     fig = plotspectra(ppms, data)